etKing666/attack_tree/README.md

    - test_evaluate_very_high: Tests if the risk score (9.7) returns "VERY HIGH" rating.
    - test_analyse_no_file: Tries to run analyse function without loading a file and checks if the app returns an error.

-Test cases can be found in the unit_tests.py file and can be run by running the following command:
+Test cases can be found in the unit_tests.py file and can be run by running the following command (verbose mode):

     python3 -m unittest -v unit_tests